binyulei/binyu-lei.github.io/_pages/about.md

 Education
 ======
 * B.S. in Human Geography and Regional Planning, East China Normal University, 2017
-* M.S. in Urban Planning, University of Melbourne, 2019
+* M.S. in Urban Planning, The University of Melbourne, 2019

 Get in touch
 ======